agagroszek/odin-recipes/README.md

-A little recipe page to practice working with HTML, git and git commits.
+A little recipe website to practice working with HTML, git and git commits.